Origin and mission of the European IPPC Bureau

 A BREF is not meant to be a textbook on pollution prevention and control techniques since extensive literature exists on the subject.
 Therefore, its content is limited to the information relevant for this purpose of enabling the determination of BAT and emerging techniques under the IED.

 The BREFs inform the relevant decision makers about what may be technically and economically available to industry in order to improve their environmental performance and consequently improve the whole environment.

 The elaboration of BREFs at EU level is considered to be an efficient exercise because in their absence, each Member State would have to conduct a similar exercise.

 In 2006, the European IPPC Bureau completed the first series of 33 BREFs and launched the review of the first documents that were finalised.
-Each BREF is the outcome of a two to three year process involving up to 100 experts.
+Today, each BREF is normally the outcome of a multiple year process involving more than 100 experts.